 This is an opportunity to get together “Under the Stars” in an adult setting, with friends and neighbors to enjoy great music and food from 7 to 10pm, at a location and date to be announced in April.
 The event is hosted by a non-profit 501(c) that donates funds to local community charities.

 On Mother’s Day weekend, Thurs-Fri-Sat, 8am – 6pm, the Fire Department and Ladies Auxiliary line up rows of plants to help dress up your summer or provide a gift for Mom.

 Everyone enjoys an old-fashioned parade with veterans marching, bands playing, flags waving, and fire trucks shining.
 Line up is organized at Taylor Terrace and the marching begins at 1pm, moving east on Broad Street.
 Sponsored by the Hopewell Borough Fire Department.

-Concerts In The Park, and Acoustic Open Mic’
+Concerts In The Park

 On select Friday evenings, live music is performed by local musicians under the Volunteer Bandstand fondly referred to as the Gazebo in Borough Park south, 7 – 9:30 pm.
-Grab your blankets or lounge chairs, and pick up dinner or desert from one of our local restaurants.
+Grab your blankets or lounge chairs, and pick up dinner or desert from any of our local restaurants.
 Concerts sponsored by 1st Constitution Bank.
 Alcohol is not permitted.
 Bathrooms are located at the Fire Station.
 Rain date is Sunday.